laurentbarraud/Recipe-Writer/README.md

 - Possibility to rate each recipe from 1 to 3 stars.
 - A weekly meal planner with "Drag 'n drop" function to add a meal to a day.
 - When a planned meal has been cooked, a button allows you to deduct the ingredients used from the inventory.

+### How to Run

+- Clone the repository
+- Open in Visual Studio 2022
+- Build and run the solution to test the two projects in local connection.

+### Download

+Go to the [Releases](../../releases) section to download a ZIP archive containing the compiled executables (compatible with x64 systems running Windows 7 or later).